Cold snap highlights rising cost of energy

 Plunging temperatures across half the country Thursday underscored a stark reality for low-income Americans who rely on heating aid: Their dollars won’t go as far this winter because of rising energy costs.

-Forecasters warned people to be wary of hypothermia and frostbite from an arctic blast that’s gripping a large swath from the Midwest to the Northeast, where the temperature, without the wind chill factored in, dipped to minus 32 on Thursday morning in Watertown, New York, and set a record for the day of minus 34 atop the Northeast’s highest peak, Mount Washington in New Hampshire.
+Forecasters warned people to be wary of hypothermia and frostbite from an arctic blast that’s gripping a large swath from the Midwest to the Northeast, where the temperature, without the wind chill factored in, dipped to minus-32 on Thursday morning in Watertown, New York, and set a record for the day of minus-34 atop the Northeast’s highest peak, Mount Washington in New Hampshire.

 Even before the cold snap, the Department of Energy projected that heating costs were going to track upward this winter, and many people are keeping a wary eye on their fuel tanks to ensure they don’t run out.